As he takes his partner for a spin on the dance floor, Feng Yong Chang imagines he is still young and dancing in a Shanghai ballroom.

 “This neighbourhood centre plays a very important part in our life.
 It connects us to the living world.”

-Yong Chen’s wife comes with him each week on a Wednesday – although for now she’s sidelined with a knee injury.
+Yong Chang’s wife comes with him each week on a Wednesday – although for now she’s sidelined with a knee injury.
 She sits in a cluster of friends, watching the dancers.

 Someone claps in time with the music.
 Another swishes open a fan and waves it to cool herself.
 A cheer goes up.